toanphan19/tiny-sat/README.md

 ### What is a SAT Solver?
 A SAT solver is a mathematical solver created to find solutions for Boolean Satisfiability Problems, which is NP-complete.
 More info can be found on the [wikipedia's page](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem).

+### What are SAT Solvers used for?
+Any NP-hard problems can be formulated as SAT formular and be solved by SAT Solvers.
+Some areas where they have been performing well are:
+- **Packagem management system**.
+Conda, a package manager for Python, explains in [this article](https://www.anaconda.com/understanding-and-improving-condas-performance/) that they have been using [picosat](http://fmv.jku.at/picosat/) in their implementation and is experimenting with other SAT solvers.
+[Fedora's DNF](https://fedoraproject.org/wiki/Features/DNF) is also solving the dependency resolution problem using SAT Solvers.

 ## Usage
 ### Input format